fghaas/fghaas.github.io/content/articles/blog/fragile-development.md

 outright.
 But let's give Scrum the benefit of doubt, and let's actually start examining some of its postulates.

+[^2020]: The end note in the post-2020 version of the Scrum guide reads [slightly differently](https://scrumguides.org/scrum-guide.html#end-note).
+It now simply says, "The Scrum framework, as outlined herein, is immutable.
+While implementing only parts of Scrum is possible, the result is not Scrum."
+In other words, it still makes the same immutability assertion, just in fewer words.

 ## Teams are self-organizing